dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 - DSC Community Website

-- Some surprise announcement will be made!
-Watch this space!

 - Talk to us on **Virtual PowerShell User Group** _#DSC_ channel.
   Information how to join, see https://dsccommunity.org/community/contact/